CulturesSupports/CulturesSupports/README.md

 respect your body tells its enough and take a period of to to low healthy breathing trips outside in fresh air and stay focused to have relaxed moments and enjoy a bether mental health with long pauses

+- Your Body Will Love You For Taking Breaks and Periods Off
+- Your Body Need Breaks And Healthy Trips Outside Without Thinking Of This

 ----------

 Questions Ask Regards of Setup